cortex-js/compute-engine/src/README.md

 The **head** of the function is the first element in the array.
 Its presence is required.
 It indicates the "function name" or "what" the function is about.

 The head is frequently a string, but it can be another expression.

 If it is a string, it should follow the conventions for constants in the section above on Symbols.

+If it is an expression, it may include the wildcard `_` or `_1` to represent the first argument, `_2`, etc... to represent the second and other arguments.
+The wildcard `__` represents the sequence of all the arguments.

 Following the head are zero or more **arguments**, which are expressions as well.
 The arguments, or **operands**, form the **tail** of the function.